matakus/dctl/README.md

 # dctls

-A collection of DCTL's that are kind of useful, kind of not.
+A collection of DCTL's that are sort of useful, sort of not.
 WIP